taurushq-io/smart-wallet-7702/README.md

 ## Overview

-With EIP-7702, an EOA delegates its execution logic to this contract. `address(this)` inside the contract **is** the EOA address, so multi-owner management is unnecessary — the EOA's private key is the sole authority.
+With EIP-7702, an EOA delegates its execution logic to this contract. `address(this)` inside the contract **is** the EOA address, so multi-owner management is unnecessary; the EOA's private key is the sole authority.

 The contract supports:
 - ERC-4337 UserOperation validation (signature recovery against `address(this)`)